Tableau Performance: The Background

 The only difference here is the consolidation of a second node to simplify the architecture; in the future, we may move to a three-node cluster once this becomes a more mission-critical solution.
 With this consideration, the change producing the largest end user impact was the disk type and configuration.

 "It would appear that between the fixes applied to the server and new resources the view load times have been cut in half.
 Looking at the Traffic to Views, it appears we have about the same traffic today as a week ago."

 The performance change is visible on Nov 20 (red arrow), where we adjusted our server drive type to premium SSD and OS/Tableau drive configuration.
 A second improvement (orange arrow) was also visible when the original 16 core configuration was restored with eight additional cores to the base eight-core configuration.

-The conclusion here is simple enough to both see an understand in the data, however the journey to arrive at clear endpoints like this that improve performance requires the coordinated effort of multiple disciplines, applied knowledge, and experience.
+The journey to arrive at clear strategies like this that improve Tableau performance requires the coordinated effort of multiple disciplines, applied knowledge, and experience.
 At Zuar, our tableau-certified consultants regularly assist customers with Tableau installation, Windows and Linux upgrades, admin best practice training, and server performance optimization exercises.
 Learn how Zuar's services optimize the value of your Tableau investment.